Last updated on October 23rd, 2019 at 08:31 am

 SimpleBits is also Dan’s “notebook”, where he writes about design, CSS, markup, web standards, craftsmanship, and thoughts on life.
 It’s a pretty-near-perfect personal brand website.

-I like to read what he has to say about design so I can slap myself upside the head with a, “D’oh!”
+I like to read what he says about design so I can slap myself upside the head with a “D’oh!”
+His site can be painful to my head.

 7. One

-ONE the website of a grassroots and advocacy campaign of more than 3 million people committed to the fight against extreme poverty and preventable diseases, particularly in Africa.
+ONE is the website of a grassroots and advocacy campaign of more than 3 million people committed to the fight against extreme poverty and preventable diseases, particularly in Africa.

-Just when I think I am changing the world I see how others are REALLY changing the world.
+Their left sidebar menu says it all.
+Just when I think I am changing the world, I see how others are REALLY changing the world.
+Talk about big dreamers.
+I need a better sidebar.

 8. Nick Finck

 Just in case you don’t know who Nick Finck is, he’s the founder and former publisher of Digital Web Magazine.
-He has also created web and mobile experiences for Fortune 500 companies including Adobe, Intel, REI, Boeing, Google, and Oprah.com.
+He has also created web and mobile experiences for Fortune 500 companies, including Adobe, Intel, REI, Boeing, Google, and Oprah.com.
 Yep.
 Oprah.

 I love what he says about the end-user experience,